North Dakota State University: Campus media

-Thunder Radio, an NDSU radio station, operates on KNDS-LP 96.3 FM and offers online streaming.
+Thunder Radio, an NDSU radio station, operates on KNDS-LP 96.3 FM.
 The Bison Information Network, founded in 2008, is a student-run TV station.
-It focuses on student and athletic news, and is broadcast on campus channel 84 and Fargo public-access television cable TV channel 14.
+It focuses on student and athletic news and is broadcast on YouTube weekly.

 Publications

 The Spectrum is NDSU's student newspaper.
 It has been in print since 1896.

 Bison Illustrated is a magazine covering North Dakota State Bison athletics.

 NDSU magazine is a magazine for alumni and friends of North Dakota State University.
 Story ideas and information for NDSU magazine come from a variety of sources.
 The inaugural issue was October 2000.

 "Northern Eclecta" is a literary journal produced by students in NDSU's Literary Publications class.
 It accepts creative writing, photographs, and artwork from NDSU students and community students in grades 7–12.

 Performing arts

 The Division of Performing Arts offers four performance facilities: